Zachadactyl/ZachPad/README.md

 ### Challenges

 This was my first time using KiCAD, and actually designing a circuit board, which was not too much of a challenge but DEFINATELY something totally new.
 I watched so many tutorials and guides and did a TON of googling.
 I also pushed lots of random buttons to see if they did what I wanted.
 Usually not...
 I am used to Blender 3D so the Fusion 360 keybinds continually annoy me, but I got used to it and managed to crteate something I am incredibly proud of.
+The tilted "window" for the display took hours and was incredibly frustrating but we got there!

 ### Specifications